yiweig/typoed/README.md

 # typoed

-A simple tool to introduce random typos into your text!
+Introduce random typos into your text!

 Typos are determined using adjacent letters on the keyboard (currently based on the US iOS QWERTY layout).